 You know the old saying, “Truth is stranger than fiction.”
-Never in my wildest dreams did I imagine that someday I would be writing these words as the interim president of Siena College.
+Never in my wildest dreams did I imagine that someday I would be writing these words as the president of Siena College.
 But when Fr.
 Kevin Mullen was chosen to lead Siena’s founding institution, the Franciscan province of the Holy Name of Jesus, I was more than willing to forego a planned sabbatical to accept the position of his replacement.
 I did so because, as a graduate of a Franciscan high school and an alumnus of St. Bonaventure University, I believe in Franciscan education.
 I believe in the enduring relevance of the centuries-old Franciscan intellectual tradition.
 I believe in Siena College on whose board of trustees I have had the privilege to serve for the past four years.

 I believe in Siena College on whose board of trustees I have had the privilege to serve for the past four years.